 That’s quite a lot of varied gear.
-Some of this equipment is portable, like rings and parallettes, other like kettlebells are just to heavy to be transported around.
+Some of this equipment is portable, like rings and parallettes, others like kettlebells are just too heavy to be transported around.

 Also, you may need to get a new, heavier kettlebell or clubbell down the line as you get stronger, resulting in more equipment and expenses later on.

-So while you do not need a traditional set of barbell with plates, dumbbells and a bench, or a home gym, you still end up having to buy other gear.
+So while you do not need a traditional set of a barbell with plates, dumbbells, and a bench, or a home gym, you still end up having to buy other gear.

 The bottom line is that it’s a matter of personal choice.
-If you like the different stimulus that clubbells, kettlebells, sandbags and the likes give to your workouts in terms of performance and well being, go for it.
+If you like the different stimuli that clubbells, kettlebells, sandbags, and the likes give to your workouts in terms of performance and well-being, go for it.
 If not, there are other options available.